I've been collecting hard rock and heavy metal CDs since the late '80s.

 Atrophy was dropped from Roadrunner Records after the Violent By Nature concert tour, but the band tried to keep things going for a few more years before finally splitting up around 1993.

 Fun fact: guitarist Chris Lykins left Atrophy in 1991 to attend medical school at Yale.
 He is now a practicing Ear, Nose and Throat specialist in the Scottsdale, Arizona area!

 Atrophy reunited in 2015 with three members of the original lineup - Brian Zimmerman (vocals), Tim Kelly (drums) and James Gulotta (guitars).
-The current incarnation of Atrophy has been playing live shows around the world (including a brief tour of China in the Summer of 2018!) and is preparing material for a third studio album which is tentatively scheduled to be released sometime in 2019.
+The current incarnation of Atrophy has been playing live shows around the world (including a brief tour of China in the Summer of 2018!) and have been preparing material for a long-delayed third studio album.
 Bring it on, fellas!

 "Puppies and Friends"